dmentipl/plonk/docs/source/overview.rst

 SPH simulation data is usually spread over multiple files of, possibly, different types, even though, logically, a simulation is a singular "object".
-Plonk has the :py:class:`Simulation` class to represent the complete data set.
+Plonk has the :class:`Simulation` class to represent the complete data set.
-:py:class:`Simulation` is an aggregation of the :py:class:`Snap` and pandas DataFrames to represent time evolution data (see below) objects, plus metadata, such as the directory on the file system.
+:class:`Simulation` is an aggregation of the :class:`Snap` and pandas DataFrames to represent time evolution data (see below) objects, plus metadata, such as the directory on the file system.

-Use the :py:func:`load_sim` function to instantiate a :py:class:`Simulation` object.
+Use the :func:`load_sim` function to instantiate a :class:`Simulation` object.

 .. code-block:: pycon